 FROM OUR EXPERTS

-You may feel the pain over the shoulder blade or it may spread to the upper arm, forearm, or (rarely) fingers.
+With a cervical (neck) disk herniation, you may have pain when moving your neck, deep pain near or over the shoulder blade, or pain that radiates to the upper arm, forearm, or (rarely) fingers.

 You should know

 Answers to your question are meant to provide general health information but should not replace medical advice you receive from a doctor.
 No answers should be viewed as a diagnosis or recommended treatment for a condition.
 Content posted by community members does not necessarily reflect the views of Remedy Health Media, which also reserves the right to remove material deemed inappropriate.